 Large collections of bones, especially of the deceased from the Diaspora brought back to lie with their fathers in Israel, were found in pits, kokhim, trough-graves, and other receptacles at Beth She'arim.
 In Jerusalem, also, ossuaries of the Second Temple period were found containing the bodies of several individuals (64).

 Through the millennia, bones have occupied varying degrees of importance in burial rites.
 For many of the ancients, the essence of a being resided in the bones, and the tradition of excarnation had precedents as far back as eight thousand years ago during the Neolithic period.
 In Anatolia, in the eastern Mediterranean area, excarnation was accomplished by allowing vultures to strip the bones (65).

 In Palestine, ossilegium, the collecting of bones for secondary burial in special receptacles, dates to the fourth millennium BCE.
 The ossuaries of that period (often made of clay) might resemble houses, sheep, dogs, or fantastic animals.
 Some were decorated with horns, palmettes, palm branches, animals, birds, and men, representations that recurred over four thousand years later in the paintings and reliefs in the catacombs of Rome (66).

-From Hellenistic times on, the Jews of Palestine had used loculi or kokhim for bone-collecting.
+From Hellenistic times on, the Jews of Palestine had used loculi or kokhim for bone-collecting, often storing the ossuary chests directly in the shaft.
 In Rome, however, no evidence to date has suggested that the kokhim in the Vigna Randanini catacombs had ever been used for anything other than primary inhumation (67).